rhapsodic-legacy/agentic_AI/README.md

  A **LangGraph** powered state machine for analyzing legal documents, extracting key terms, identifying risks, and ensuring compliance.

  *Disclaimer: This is for educational purposes only and not legal advice.*

+### 10) Real Estate Investment Advisor
+ An AI advisor that analyzes real estate markets, evaluates properties, calculates ROI, and provides investment recommendations using a **Supervisor Pattern** architecture.

+ *Disclaimer: This is for educational purposes only and not investment advice.*